cmca01/sciprog_24/practical9/README.md

 # Practical 9

-Codes for practical 9, including a header file with a function to determine wether a square matrix is magic or not, and two text files containing matrices.
+Codes for practical 9, including a header file with a function to determine whether a square matrix is magic or not, and two text files containing matrices.
+I have realised that I completed this task before all the relevant files were uploaded on Brightspace so my code is slightly different.
+However the code should perform the same functionality.

 ## Compile